-- Proper grading and drainage (such as downspouts and gutters) help keep soil around the foundation dry, deterring subterranean termites.
+- Proper grading and drainage (such as downspouts and gutters) help keep the soil around the foundation dry, deterring subterranean termites.

-- Deal with all home leaks immediately.
+- Check your home for leaks, and deal with all home leaks immediately.

 - Trim back trees or shrubs so they don't grow against exposed wood surfaces.

 - Plant trees and shrubs away from the side of your home so you don't provide an easy bridge for termites.